“Formerly no one was allowed to think freely;

 and this they consider freedom.”

-My reaction to Oswald Spengler is that he was possibly Asperger, and certainly an intuitive thinker.
+My reaction to Oswald Spengler is that he was possibly Asperger, and certainly a non-typical thinker.
 His PhD thesis was rejected for lack of references – he may have been unable to conform to formal academic standards.
 His insights about modern culture, and where it was headed, were prophetic; his thinking was not bound by linear processes but had that “big picture, interconnected pattern” quality familiar to Aspergers like me.
 Contrary to limitations in the socially modern imagination, some of my nurturers (mothers) are individuals such as Spengler.

 “but no one is capable of it anymore”